GlobalFishingWatch/GFW_technical_documentation/BigQuery-in-Products.md

 GFW’s API’s provide a set of instructions for software to access select GFW data and information.
 An API retrieves and delivers data to both front-end and back-end applications.
 Currently GFW has two API’s used in products.
 The earliest version (version 0) used in the Carrier Vessel Portal (CVP), and then the current version (version 1) used in all other GFW products (GFW Map and Marine Manager).

 At this time the use of GFW API’s is limited to GFW products, although GFW’s API’s make it feasible for our data to be hosted on the maps of collaborating organizations (like SeaVision).
+The API Portal, which will make GFW data publicly accessible through API is tentatively set to launch in July of 2022.

 ### Version 0
 The Version 0 API is used exclusively in the CVP and has been updated to mimic the Version 1 API (using the same datasets as the Version 1 API and similar data restrictions).
 It is still to be decided if the CVP will remain a stand alone product, or be merged into the GFW Map or into another product.
 If the CVP remains a stand alone product, future efforts will be made to update the portal to support the Version 1 API.